starfishneuroscience/splot/README.md

 # splot

 ## Purpose
-splot is intended to be a swiss army knife for plotting and assessing data being passed over a serial connection.
+splot is intended to be a performant, swiss army knife for plotting and assessing data being passed over a serial connection.
 Currently, it supports data being sent via a computer serial port (e.g. `COM1` on windows, or `/dev/ttyusb0` on mac or linux), or over a network via a tcp/udp socket.

 Data is often sent in different formats, so splot is intended to have the flexibility to parse various message encodings.
 Currently it supports:
 1. *binary encoded messages* with a single-byte delimiter between messages.
 The user can specify which bytes of the message belong to which data series.
 For example, if every message consists of a 0 header/delimiter byte, a 2-byte unsigned integer, a 4-byte float, an 8-byte double, and a signed 1-byte integer, one could specify this as "u1,u2,f4,f8,i1" (see https://numpy.org/doc/stable/user/basics.rec.html#structured-datatypes for details and more examples).